 The State EM Controller must have written confirmation from the Regional EM Controller of who has responsibility for the command, control and coordination of an emergency at any time.

-Municipal activities and functions will continue to be managed by MECCs, with oversight and support provided by the Regional EM Controller who is supported by a RECC.
+Municipal activities and functions will continue to be managed by MECCs (if activated), with oversight and support provided by the Regional EM Controller who may be supported by a RECC.